Ontario’s Missing Adult’s has four main activities which are primarily informational:

 Liaison: When requested, Ontario’s Missing Adults can play a liaison role between family members wishing to file a missing person report and the appropriate law enforcement agency, or liaising with law enforcement to obtain the name of a contact person for the family to speak with in order to file a missing person report.
 This is done on behalf of the family in order to alleviate their concerns regarding negative previous experiences, or worry because no report was filed at the time of the disappearance.
 Additional liaison activities include disseminating case information to other appropriate websites when requested to do so by family members and, where appropriate, contacting media on behalf of the family members to generate coverage about the case.

 Advocacy: To advocate on behalf of missing persons, unidentified human remains and their families.
 We work to inform governments and publicly elected officials about the need for support services and resources.
 Part of this advocacy involves the adoption of a broader definition of “crime victims” in relation to missing adults and their families.
-The final disposition of a missing person case, whether it be for foul play or fraud, does not alleviate the trauma that families live with during the disappearance.
-Information and other support services should be made available until such cases have been closed by police.
+The final disposition of a missing person case, whether it be for foul play or not, does not alleviate the trauma that families live with during the disappearance.
+Information and other support services should be made available until such cases have been resolved.